 Asian American and Pacific Islander Heritage Month

-*Asian American and Pacific Islander Heritage Month is nationally honored in May; however; due to how the academic calendar is structured, Macalester College recognizes it during the month of April.
+*Due to how the academic calendar is structured, Macalester College recognizes AAPI Heritage Month during the month of April.

 Efforts to commemorate AAPI Heritage Month began in 1976 with Jeanie Jew, a 4th-generation Chinese American and former Capitol Hill staff member.
 The month of May was selected to recognize the arrival of the first Japanese immigrants (May 7, 1843) and the completion of the first transcontinental railroad, built by the labor of Chinese workers (May 10, 1869).
 In 1992, the U.S. federal government designated May Asian American and Pacific Islander Heritage Month.